Peter M. Cicchino Public Service Awards

 The Cicchino Awards Dinner is the academy awards of student public interest and pro bono work.
 Students are recognized at a sumptuous dinner before their peers, faculty and staff for a variety of awards and accomplishments, including: completion of the Pro Bono Honors Pledge Program, external pro bono and public service awards, post-graduate public interest fellowships, and the Cicchino Awards themselves.

-The Fifteenth Annual Cicchino Public Service Awards Dinner will be held on April 17, 2014 from 6:30PM-9:00PM.
-The keynote speaker at this year’s dinner will be Kevin Ryan, the President and CEO of Covenant House International, one of the largest charities in North and Central America serving homeless, trafficked and sexually exploited youth.
+The Fifteenth Annual Cicchino Public Service Awards Dinner was held on April 17, 2014.
+The keynote speaker at this year’s dinner was Kevin Ryan, the President and CEO of Covenant House International, one of the largest charities in North and Central America serving homeless, trafficked and sexually exploited youth.
 Mr. Ryan was a personal friend of Peter Cicchino.
-Please click on the following link for complete details and instructions on how to register to attend the dinner: Registration

-The Public Interest Entrepreneur Award is not awarded every year.
+Please see below for the profiles of the Cicchino Award winners at the 2014 dinner.
+There was no Public Interest Entrepreneur Award given in 2014, as that distinction is not awarded every year.
 Rather, it is awarded when an exceptional student or student group has developed an independent project that demonstrates a creative approach to a pressing social justice issue, addresses the identified issue, and fills a gap in the need for legal services.
-Click on this link to learn more information about the Public Interest Entrepreneur Award and its recipients.
+Please read below for details about the 2013 winner of the Public Interest Entrepreneur Award, Talila Lewis.
+In addition, click on this link to learn more information about the Public Interest Entrepreneur Award and its recipients.

 Winner in Category of Current Washington College of Law Student